 Dubov started 2012 by scoring 6.5/9 at the Moscow Open, placing =4th, and soon after scored 4.5/9 at the Aeroflot Open (2012).
 He followed up with some excellent results in the 2012 Moscow Championship where he came 2nd with 7/9 (including a win over the tournament leader former U18 World Champion Ivan Popov).
 In January 2013, he placed outright 5th at the Tata Steel (Group B) (2013) with 7.5/13.
 In February 2014, he scored a solid 6/9 at the Bronstein Memorial (2014).

 In 2009, Dubov won a bronze medal playing board 2 for the gold medal winning Russian team at the 8th World U16 Olympiad in Akhisar in Turkey and in the 2011 edition of this event held in Kocaeli (also in Turkey), won a bronze on the top board with his team again taking gold.
 (3) In the Russian Premier League of 2012, Dubov won bronze playing board 3 for Navigator Moscow, which placed 8th - he played 7 games for a +3 =3 -1 result, stacking up a TPR of 2683.
 In addition, he scored 4.5/7 for his team ShSM Our Hopes Moscow in the Russian Team Championships (2012), including a victory over Cuban super-GM Leinier Dominguez Perez.
-(4) In the 2013-14 Bundesliga, Dubov is playing board 3 for SK Turm Emsdetten, currently placed 8th out of 16 teams after 10 rounds (5 to be played).
-(5)
+(4) In the 2013-14 Bundesliga, Dubov playing board 3 for SK Turm Emsdetten, which ended up placing 8th out of 16 teams.
+(5) Playing board 3, he helped his team ShSM Moscow to a silver medal in the Russian Team Championships (2014).

 Rapid and Blitz